aznoqmous/updat/README.md

 1. `cd` and run `updat init` to create a default `updat.yml` file inside your wrking directory
 2. Run `updat` script

+## Update script
+To get the latest version of the script,run `updat self-update`

 ## Configuration
 By default installation directory is `/home/username/www` and can be changed with the `web_dir` configuration property.